After Weeks Of Trash Talking, Jimmy Kimmel Loses To Ted Cruz In Basketball Game

 After a prolonged period of smack talk from late night television personality Jimmy Kimmel, Ted Cruz had reached a boiling point.
-Kimmel was constantly attacking the Texan Senator during his program and on social media, the topics ranging from his support of the President to his physical appearance according to The Hollywood Reporter.
+Kimmel was constantly attacking the Texan Senator during his program and on social media, the topics ranging from his support of the President to his physical appearance, according to The Hollywood Reporter.

-His lack of restraint showed itself even in the midst of the charitable basketball game against Ted Cruz, when Kimmel prefaced the action by asking his opponent whether he’d been practicing basketball instead of working on releasing and re-uniting the illegal aliens currently in detention facilities that has become a mainstream media focal point over the past week or so.
+His lack of restraint showed itself even in the midst of the charitable basketball game against Ted Cruz, when Kimmel prefaced the action by asking his opponent whether he’d been practicing basketball instead of working on releasing and reuniting the illegal aliens currently in detention facilities that has become a mainstream media focal point over the past week or so.

 “Did you spend more time this week practicing basketball than trying to get those kids out of that detention center?,” said Kimmel as reported by ABC.